-In the Gmail settings, you have the option to automatically forward either some or all emails to another email address.
-But again, filters can be very fickle things, or maybe you’ve forgotten you’re forwarding certain emails to another email address?
+In the Gmail settings, you can automatically forward some or all emails to another email address.
+But again, filters can be very fickle things, or maybe you’ve forgotten you’re forwarding certain emails to another email address.

 Check to see if your Gmail mobile app is configured correctly

 If you’re using Gmail’s mobile app, it’s entirely possible you haven’t set up the app correctly.
 Or maybe you reset the password on the desktop and forgot to change it on the mobile version?

 Tap on your profile picture in the top right-hand corner, and your accounts box will come up.
 Tap Manage accounts on this device.

 Remove the account you’re not receiving emails from by tapping Remove from this device.